yaning-wu/yaning-wu.github.io/_pages/cv.md

   * Egyptian colloquial Arabic (enough to get by in Cairo)

 ## Other work experience
+* 05/2020-12/2022 **Communications Lead @ MedSupplyDrive UK** (voluntary)
+  * Led team of interdisciplinary volunteers to create and disseminate publicity materials to further the charity's mission of securing protective equipment for health and care workers during the COVID-19 pandemic
+  * Created content for Instagram, Facebook, Twitter, LinkedIn, and YouTube and engaged with relevant accounts and supporters online
+  * Contributed to donation of 100K+ items of protective equipment (including masks, gloves, wipes, and body suits)
+  * Read more about MedSupplyDrive UK's work via this publication by our American colleagues and inspirations: Sayyed A, Baker ML, Peesay T, Rooney A, Syed Z. An Auxiliary Medical Education: The Evolution of a Medical Student-Founded Organization in Response to the COVID-19 Era Personal Protective Equipment Shortage.
+Acad Med.
+2021 Dec 1;96(12):1663-1670. doi: [10.1097/ACM.0000000000004185](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8603433/){:target="_blank" rel="noopener"}.
 * 07/2022: **Journalism Intern @ [Carbon Brief](https://www.carbonbrief.org/){:target="_blank" rel="noopener"}**
   * Drafted and edited [coverage](https://www.carbonbrief.org/climate-change-will-make-it-harder-for-worlds-poorest-to-migrate-study-says/) of a [Nature paper](https://www.nature.com/articles/s41558-022-01401-w){:target="_blank" rel="noopener"} on migration and climate change (including interviewing its lead author, Harvard Kennedy School Environmental Fellow [Dr Hélène Benveniste](https://www.helenebenveniste.com/){:target="_blank" rel="noopener"})
   * Contributed to a [media reaction piece](https://www.carbonbrief.org/media-reaction-uks-record-smashing-40c-heatwave-and-climate-change/){:target="_blank" rel="noopener"} about the summer 2022 UK heatwave on a tight deadline (and while melting)